jangxx/twitch-auto-recorder-3000/README.md

-# INFO: Due to changes to the Twitch API and this projects reliance on [streamlink](https://github.com/streamlink/streamlink), recording twitch streams does not work at the moment.
+# INFO: Due to changes to the Twitch API and this projects reliance on [streamlink](https://github.com/streamlink/streamlink), the recording functionality can unfortunately break at any time right now.

 # Twitch Auto Recorder 3000
 A better way to automatically download streams from twitch as streamers go live